Growing Spearmint Indoors: Tricks for a Successful Harvest

 Can mint be successfully grown in water indoors, and if so, how?

-Yes, mint can be successfully grown in water indoors.
-To grow mint in water, take a cutting from a healthy mint plant and remove the leaves from the bottom half of the stem.
-Place the cutting in a glass of water, making sure that the bottom of the stem is submerged in the water.
-Change the water every few days and wait for roots to form.
-Once the roots are about an inch long, you can transplant the cutting into soil or continue to grow it in water.
+You can grow mint in water indoors with little effort.
+Cut a stem from a healthy plant and remove the bottom leaves.
+Place the cutting in a glass of water with the stem base submerged.
+Change the water every few days until roots form.
+When roots reach about an inch long, transplant the cutting into soil or continue growing it in water.

 Spread the love